TheAcharya/MarkerData/README.md

 - Features a versatile functionality allowing batch extraction and rendering of stills or animated GIFs based on each Marker's timecode.
 - Offers a versatile feature set for batch burning-in labels, embedding the comprehensive metadata of each Marker onto stills or animated GIFs.
 - Flexibility is paramount, allowing the creation of multiple configurations tailored to diverse project requirements.
-- Harnesses the potential to utilise Captions as Markers, adding a layer of flexibility and functionality to the application's feature set.
+- Harnesses the potential to utilise Captions as Markers, adding a layer of flexibility.

 ## Avaliable Extract Profiles